RCJacH/RCJacH.github.io/content/post/design/color-cubehelix.md

 description = "A system of color schemes with continuous increase in perceived intensity and change in hue."
 +++

 I've always been fascinated with generating color schemes with algorithms - using set of rules to calculate the most effective combination of colors - rather than manually selecting a handful based on personal preferences, which I have tried once or twice with no satisfying result.
-We'll save the discussion of the advantages of algorithmically generated color schemes over hand picked ones for later.
-For today, I would like to share with you an algorithm called **CUBEHELIX**.
+We'll save the discussion of that for later.
+Today, I would like to share with you an algorithm called **CUBEHELIX**.

 Before we start, let's take a look at the traditional color schemes.